-What the heart can tell us about overcoming alcohol dependenceApril 22nd, 2013 in Addiction /
+What the heart can tell us about overcoming alcohol dependenceApril 22, 2013 in Medicine & Health / Addiction

 (Medical Xpress)—Monitoring heart rate patterns can help identify risk and treat people who are dependent on alcohol by predicting their craving levels, researchers at the University of Sydney have shown.

 "Almost 10 percent of Australian adults have an alcohol use disorder and almost 60 percent relapse a year after commencing treatment, so anything that promises to help improve our success rate is exciting," said Daniel Quintana, a PhD student at the University's School of Psychology and Brain and Mind Research Institute.

 He is lead author of a study recently published in the journal Drug and Alcohol Dependence.

 "The findings have implications for treatment, as they could tell us who may have greater problems controlling their drinking and need more intensive treatment."